scuzzydude/asimov/asimov.md

 You might think I mean we should hire Encyclopedist with "good taste" in a selected field, and maybe that would work.
 That might be the way we have to start off.

-As we gather data over decades through fashion cycles in all segments of creative expression, I think this will lead to an algorithmic approach.
+As we gather data over decades through fashion cycles in all segments of creative expression, this will lead to an algorithmic approach.
 I suspect that during hard economic times, genius will hold its value and vanity will lose it.
 From the history of trades and the responsibility tree, we might be able to use this data to identify and foster true genius.

 The budget of asimov available to the Encyclopedists is determined by the engineer.
 How the allotment of asimov is distributed to the individual Encyclopedists shall be determined by the board and management.